 Favorite quote from the author:

-Published in 2012 by Peter Diamandis and Steven Kotler, this book was an instant success with techies, entrepreneurs and science-fiction nerds.
+Published in 2012 by Peter Diamandis and Steven Kotler, Abundance was an instant success with techies, entrepreneurs and science-fiction nerds.
 Contrary to what the news tell you, the world isn’t in such bad shape, and after reading this you’ll know why.

 Abundance is a glimpse at the future and a primer for everyone, who doesn’t yet feel too optimistic about it.
 Followed by Bold in 2015 from the same two authors, which helps businesses create more of the technology we need to make it happen, James Altucher turned me on to this one, as he promotes an abundance mindset himself.